 ISBN: Should you get one?
 Regular bookshops will not touch your book if it comes through the jungle path.
 If you want to market and sell your book without using any of the platforms it's better not to let them assign their ISBN and get your own instead.

 On the other hand, If you are looking for a publisher for your book, an ISBN might be a turn-off.
 There are a number of publishers who won't consider a book that already has an ISBN assigned.
 I guess you can always change the title for your submission, if that is an issue.

 If you do everything yourself apart from the actual printing, you only need to sell around 300 copies of a $ 20 book to make as much as a publisher most likely would pay you for selling 3,000 copies of the same book.
 I doubt that this is achievable with fiction that has a shelf life of weeks or months, but self-publishing nonfiction that keeps producing revenue for years definitely worked for me and many other authors.

 Doing one thing doesn't exclude the other.
-Keep submitting if you must but go down every other avenue as well.
-Create your own website with a good static content that will get you Google rankings and hits.
+Keep submitting, regardless.
+If you get offered a decent contract, take it!
+In an ideal world you'll be an Indie author as well as a traditionally published author.
+Meanwhile, create your own website with a good static content that will get you Google rankings and hits.
 I've had mine for close to 20 years now.
 I don't actually sell my books there - I just link them to either Amazon or my direct sales outlet for which I use another site. eBay is another great outlet for nonfiction.
 It works well because you can target your market.